A Bayesian Inference of Hybrid Stars with Large Quark Cores: Abstract

 \section{Abstract}

 Neutron stars (NSs) are interesting objects capable of reaching densities unattainable on Earth.
 The properties of matter under these conditions remain a mystery.
 Exotic matter, including quark matter, may be present in the NS core.
 In this work, we explore the possible compositions of NS cores, {in particular, the possible existence of large quark cores}.
 We use the Relativistic Mean Field (RMF) model with nonlinear terms for the hadron phase and the Nambu–Jona-Lasinio (NJL) model and Mean Field Theory of Quantum Chromodynamics (MFTQCD) for the quark phase.
-Through Bayesian inference, we obtain different sets of equations: four sets with hybrid equations (three using the NJL model and the other using the MFTQCD model), and one set with only the hadron phase.
-We impose constraints regarding the properties of nuclear matter, X-ray observational data from NICER, perturbative QCD (pQCD) calculations, and causality on all sets.
-One set of hybrid NJL equations of state was also constrained by adding the GW170817 detection.
-All sets can describe observational data and theoretical restrictions.
-The MFTQCD allows for a phase transition to quark matter at lower densities compared to the NJL models.
-The MFTQCD model indicates that NSs with 1.4 $\text{M}_\odot$ have quark matter in their inner core.
-However, NJL models suggest that it is more probable that 1.4 $\text{M}_\odot$ NSs do not contain quark matter.
-Both the MFTQCD and NJL models agree that there is quark matter in 2 $\text{M}_\odot$ NSs.
-It is discussed that hybrid stars with a stiff quark equation of state could explain a larger radius of more massive stars, such as two solar mass stars, with respect to the canonical NS.
+Through Bayesian inference, we obtain different sets of equations: four sets with hybrid equations and one set with only the hadron phase.
+We impose constraints regarding the properties of nuclear matter, X-ray observational data from NICER, gravitational wave data from the binary neutron star merger GW170817, perturbative QCD (pQCD) calculations, and causality.
+The MFTQCD allows for a phase transition to quark matter at low densities, just above saturation density, while for the NJL sets, the phase transition occurs above twice the saturation density.
+As a result, the MFTQCD model predicts the presence of quark matter in the inner core of 1.4$\text{M}_\odot$ NSs, while NJL models suggest a low probability of quark matter in the interior of a 1.4 $\text{M}_\odot$ NS.
+Both models predict the existence of quark matter in 2$\text{M}_\odot$ NSs.
+The slope of the mass-radius curve has been shown to carry information about the presence of quark matter.
+In particular, a positive slope at 1.8 $\text{M}_\odot$ indicates the presence of non-nucleonic matter.
+A hybrid star with a stiff quark equation of state could explain a larger radius in more massive stars, such as two solar mass stars, compared to canonical NSs.